Skip to main content

 What does PatronAtlas do?

-PatronAtlas takes a description of your charity and returns a ranked shortlist of Private and Public Ancillary Funds whose stated funding interests overlap with your cause.
+PatronAtlas takes a description of your charity and returns a ranked shortlist of Private and Public Ancillary Funds whose ACNC charitable-purpose profile overlaps with your cause.

 You type in what your charity does, where you operate, and what you need money for.
-Claude reads the live ACNC charity register, finds the ancillary funds that have given to similar work, and ranks them by overlap.
-You get the fund name, a short fit reasoning, links to the public source documents, and a draft outreach email.
-No login for the first three queries each month.
+The AI reads the ACNC-registered, ABR-verified ancillary funds and ranks them by overlap of cause, registered state, and size band.
+You get the fund name, a short fit reasoning, a link to the fund's public ACNC record, and a draft outreach email.

 1. Describe your charity